TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ## D.3.
 Congratulations
 - Panel Web App, `https://panel.YOUR_DOMAIN` is for your regular users.
-- Panel Web App, `https://admin.YOUR_DOMAIN` is for your super admin users.
+- Admin Web App, `https://admin.YOUR_DOMAIN` is for your super admin users.
 - Contact FidesInnova at info@fidesinnova.io to add your Web App URLs to the FidesInnova website.
 These are already registered IoT Servers:
 - [https://panel.zksensor.tech](https://panel.zksensor.tech/)